SciPhi-AI/R2R/README.md

 R2R, short for RAG to Riches, provides the fastest and most efficient way to provide high quality RAG to end users.
 The framework is built around customizable pipelines and a feature-rich FastAPI implementation.

+## Why?

+R2R was conceived to bridge the gap between local LLM experimentation and scalable production solutions. **R2R is to LangChain/LlamaIndex what NextJS is to React**.
+A JavaScript client for R2R deployments can be [found here](https://github.com/SciPhi-AI/r2r-js).

 ### Key Features

 - **🚀 Deploy**: Instantly launch production-ready RAG pipelines with streaming capabilities.